-If your written statement to BBB is an appropriate request for clarification of the decision, BBB shall send the request to the other parties, solicit their views, and send the request and any response to the arbitrator.
+BBB shall have sole discretion to determine if your written statement is an appropriate request for clarification of the decision.
+BBB shall send the request to the other parties, solicit their views, and send the request and any response to the arbitrator.
 The arbitrator may either clarify the decision or reject the request for clarification and let the decision stand as written.